SummaryRead the full fact sheet

 - Provide a small spoon or fork and a comfortable chair.

-- Turn off the television – chat at mealtimes instead.
+- Turn off screens – chat at mealtimes instead.

 - Start with a small serve and give more if hungry.